-Chinese Fans: History, Meaning, and How They Are Used
+Chinese Fans: History, Meaning, and Types

 Chinese Fans - close up photo of woman holding red hand fan